yidongyangcn-creator/github-starter-course/README.md

 You can follow people on GitHub to receive notifications about their activity and discover projects in their communities.
 When you follow a user, their public GitHub activity will show up on your dashboard so you can see all the cool things they are working on.
 To learn more about following users, read ["Following People"](https://docs.github.com/en/github/getting-started-with-github/following-people).

-#### Browsing GitHub Explore

-GitHub Explore is a great place to do just that … explore :smile: You can find new projects, events, and developers to interact with.

-You can check out the GitHub Explore website [at github.com/explore](https://github.com/explore).
-The more you interact with GitHub the more tailored your Explore view will be.

 ## 📝 Optional next steps

 * Open a pull request and let your teacher know that you’ve finished this course.